LGBTQ rights in the Philippines

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals in the Philippines have faced many difficulties in their homeland, such as prejudice, violence, abuse, assault, harassment and other forms of anti-LGBTQ rhetoric.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in the Philippines have expanded in the 21st century, although LGBTQ+ individuals faced many difficulties in their homeland, such as prejudice, violence, abuse, assault, harassment and other forms of anti-LGBTQ rhetoric.
 Many LGBTQ Filipinos are met with mixed attitudes and reactions by their families, friends and others in their communities, as well as professionals, educators, their national public officials, politicians, attorneys and others working for the government and the rest of the general population.

 Many individuals, groups and communities in the Philippines have helped LGBTQ Filipinos in need with LGBTQ-friendly counseling services and therapy sessions to help them escape dangerous and hostile environments.

 Filipino LGBTQ individuals and groups, their communities, and LGBTQ allies have worked to promote and encourage social and political justice on a national level.
 They have engaged in social activism and advocacy based on human rights to pass pro-LGBTQ legislation on a national scale.
 LGBTQ Filipinos also have a higher rate of either developing suicidal ideation or attempting suicide.

-Many equality bills for LGBTQ rights in the Philippines have been proposed since the 2000s, including the anti-discriminatory Sexual Orientation and Gender Identity Expression (SOGIE) Equality Bill.
+Many equality bills for LGBTQ rights have been proposed since the 2000s, including the anti-discriminatory Sexual Orientation and Gender Identity Expression (SOGIE) Equality Bill.
 Despite failing to pass in the national government, many anti-discrimination ordinances on sexual orientation and gender identity exist in local administrative units in the Philippines, including the country's capital, Manila.

 Meanwhile, an anti-bullying law includes sexual orientation and gender identity as some of its prohibited grounds.

 In 2022, two civil union bills have been refiled and proposed by certain groups of public officials, politicians, lawmakers, lawyers, attorneys and others in the Philippine Congress which seeks to recognize, provide benefits and protection for same-sex couples in the Philippines.

-As a member of the United Nations, the Philippines is being encouraged by various signatory international covenants to promote all forms of internationally-based universal and fundamental human rights which includes promoting LGBTQ rights.
+As a member of the United Nations, the Philippines is being encouraged by various signatory international covenants to promote all forms of internationally based universal and fundamental human rights which includes promoting LGBTQ rights.

 Alongside these developments, LGBTQ movements in the Philippines have been very active and gained some political representation.

 History

 Prior to the Spanish occupation, non-labeled transgender women or feminine men usually (but not always) became babaylan, which are traditionally non-cis-women.
 Journal entries of Spanish colonizers describe "men who lived as women, and seen as women in the society" in reference to shamans of the animistic-polytheistic indigenous Philippine folk religions.
 They functioned as healers, mediators, and highly respected spiritual leaders of the communities on par with the ruling nobility.
-These shamans, however, were persecuted during the conversion of most Philippine ethnic groups into Christianity and Islam, resulting in the discrimination faced by the LGBT community in the present-day.
+These shamans, however, were persecuted during the conversion of most Philippine ethnic groups into Christianity and Islam, resulting in the discrimination faced by the LGBTQ community in the present-day.